Skip to content

 1. Understanding and Validation

-Being part of a group with fellow HSPs can offer a sense of belonging by connecting you with others sharing similar experiences and challenges.
-And it can provide the understanding and validation you may have lacked all your life, helping you feel safe and loved.
+Being part of a group with fellow HSPs can offer a sense of belonging as it connects you with others who share similar experiences and challenges.

 2. Emotional Support

-3. Coping Strategies
+3. Coping Tools & Strategies

 How to Find & Choose the Right HSP Support Group